fiber-foundation/firebase_annotations/README.md

 # fiber_firebase_annotation

 `fiber_firebase_annotation` is a Dart annotation package designed to power a Firebase-oriented code generation system.
-It allows you to define typed, declarative, and consistent data models for Firestore, Database, Storage, and domain models, without embedding any Firebase-specific logic into application code.
+It allows you to define typed, declarative, and consistent data models for Firestore, Database, Storage, without embedding any Firebase-specific logic into application code.
 This package does not generate any code by itself.
 It only provides the annotations consumed by Fiber code generators.